-Our Board performs annual self-evaluations.
+In accordance with our Corporate Governance Guidelines, our Board performs annual self-evaluations.
 These self-evaluations are conducted through written questionnaires circulated typically in January prior to the first regularly scheduled meeting of the Board.
 At the first regularly scheduled Board meeting before the Annual Meeting of Stockholders, detailed results of the self-evaluations are provided to the Corporate Governance Committee Chairman and discussed at the Board meeting.